 The Reference Shelf

-- The WHO’s page on the novel coronavirus and guidance for health workers.
+- The WHO’s main page on the novel coronavirus, and a roundup from the World Economic Forum.

 ©2020 Bloomberg L.P.